 Just don’t try to do it all yourself!

+(I almost made that mistake — thinking I could Do It All — wrong!)
 There are many excellent professionals in various aspects of caregiving who have devoted their careers to this and who are available to help you.
 (In fact, you may find out you enjoy it too, and may consider it yourself).

 Care of the elderly requires patience and understanding.
 Their lives are changing.
 They may not be able to understand or communicate effectively.
 There are many elderly communication issues that occur, many of which I have experienced first-hand with Dad.
-So I have written a separate page about it, with my ideas.
+So I’ve written a separate page about it, with my ideas.

 Home Healthcare Information